keybittech/awayto-v2/app/landing/content/docs/guides/socket_basics.md

 }
 ```

-6. If the handler finds that the user is indeed related to the booking id they are requesting for, the subscribe function continues on with all the wiring up of a user's socket connection.
+6. If the handler finds that the user is related to the booking id they are requesting for, the subscribe function continues on with all the wiring up of a user's socket connection.

-7. Now inside our React component, we can tap into `useWebSocketSubscribe`, or the text/call contexts.
+7. Now inside our Exchange component, we can tap into the text or call contexts.